Chelmsford Park and Ride: Previous Service

 A Cross City service used to operate serving both sites operated by First Essex.

 Park and Ride Sites

 Currently there are two park and ride sites in Chelmsford.
 One in Sandon southeast of the city and another in Chelmer Valley to the north of the city.
 During the COVID-19 pandemic Chelmer Valley Park and Ride Site was planned to be used as a temporary mortuary, but this did not happen in the end.

 Fleet

-Central Connect currently operate a fleet of Enviro200MMC buses on the Park and Ride.
+First Bus currently operate a fleet of Enviro400MMC buses on the Park and Ride service 701 & 702.
+This utilizes buses that used to serve Cornwall under the brand Kerrow.
 At peak times, a total of 8 vehicles are required across both routes.
+Before, Central Connect used Enviro200 MMC buses which were bought for this service.